 The tentative schedule is included in this packet.
-Orientation is a mandatory event-it is a "one-stop-shop" for all your MES questions.
+Orientation is a mandatory event-it is a "one-stop-shop" for all your MES questions and also a preview of the academic experience you will have over your two or more years with us.
 You will also get to meet most of the faculty and staff, and some returning students.
-Lunch and afternoon coffee/tea and snacks will be provided.
+Coffee and snacks and lunch will be provided.
 Please bring your own refillable water bottle and coffee mug.
-Finally, come prepared to get your individual picture taken on Tuesday (for internal purposes only so faculty know who you are).
-The final two sessions (MESA and Student Panel) are optional, particularly for those of you observing Yom Kippur.
+Finally, come prepared to get your individual picture taken on Tuesday (for internal purposes only).